-- having additional staff on duty before and after school - welcoming children from their cars into school - ensuring the gates and exits were closed at all times - adopting a key fob security system at the front door - not allowing parents beyond the foyer - a signing in system with proof of identity for agency visitors - a signing in and out for parents taking children out of school during school time - collecting children from school policy - an annual health and safety audit.
+- having additional staff on duty before and after school - welcoming children from their cars into school - ensuring the gates and exits are closed at all times - adopting a key fob security system at the front door - not allowing parents beyond the foyer - a signing in system with proof of identity for agency visitors - a signing in and out for parents taking children out of school during school time - collecting children from school policy - an annual health and safety audit

 Children are encouraged in School Council meetings to express their views about topics.
-It is open to all pupils who are elected as representatives.
+It is open to all pupils who are elected as representatives by class vote which is conducted at the Parish Hall.

 The school has a procedure for managing the administration of medicines.
 Parents complete a form outlining the dose and frequency of the medicine along with the child's information.
-The medicine is kept securely and is administered by the secretary.
+The medicine is kept securely and is administered by the secretary or trained staff.